lazrekm/fitness-tracker/README.md

   ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

   ## Description:
 A fitness app that allows the user to view, create, and track daily workouts.
-The user is able to log multiple exercises in a given day and also go back and update the workout.
 ### Users can:
 * View the combined weight of multiple exercises from the past seven workouts.
 * Track the distance traveled if the exercise was cardio based.